-Source: U.S. News & World Report Rankings of National Universities, Top Public Schools, 2019 and 2020.
+Source: U.S. News & World Report Rankings of National Universities, Top Public Schools, 2020 and 2021.

-Specific to research, the System is the 4th largest public system in terms of research expenditures, and the System has five institutions ranked in the top 100 public institutions for research.2 The System is also the leading producer of utility patents in the state and has the most universities ranked in the top 100 in the country for patents.3 In 2017, the Milken Institute ranked three SUS institutions in the Top 25 for technology transfer and commercialization - the second most of any state.
+Specific to research, the System is the 4th largest public System in terms of research expenditures, and the System has five institutions ranked in the top 100 public institutions for research.1 The System is also the leading producer of utility patents in the state and has five universities ranked in the top 100 in the world for patents.2